stefan-gh-account/udacity-fastapi-project/model_card_template.md

 Census data from https://archive.ics.uci.edu/ml/datasets/census+income has been used for both training and testing using a train-test-split of scikit learn.

 ## Metrics
-Overall model performance:
+The overall model performance is as follows.
 * Precision: 0.7502
 * Recall: 0.6213
 * F1: 0.6797

 ## Ethical Considerations
 The used dataset is highly biased.
-The following are rounded values:
+The following are rounded values.
 * 90% native to the United-States
 * 2/3 male, 1/3 female
 * 85% white, 10% black, about 5% other races